A Guide to Residential Rehab (Private Rehab)

 Additional amenities including exercise classes, scenic views, spacious and private bedrooms are available for clients at a luxury rehab.

-Day rehab is an outpatient service.
+Day care services exist is an outpatient service.
 It is sought by persons who may have completed an inpatient programme or are looking for a more structured approach to therapy without residing at a facility (Clearview Treatment Programs, 2020).
-The day rehab requires that one attend classes and therapy sessions for a few hours daily through the week.
+It requires that one attend classes and therapy sessions for a few hours daily through the week.
 It is unlike an AA meeting where you talk about your experiences and fears once or twice a week.
 Instead, you will undergo structured therapy and activity to prevent relapse and help you continue to learn to cope with the challenges of addictions.

 Enter your phone number below and one of our qualified addiction specialists will get in touch to discuss your options.